lcr95/lcr95-backup.github.io/_posts/2020-11-14-deploy-janusgraph-kubernetes-with-helm.md

 ```

 ## Chart.yaml
-It is a YAML file which contains the information of the chart.
+A YAML file which contains the information of the chart.
 We will describe the chart as below:

 ```yaml
 apiVersion: v1